GetDKAN/dkan/docs/admin/dkan_workflow.rst

 DKAN Workflow
 =============

-Granicus Open Data Workflow is an advanced feature that opens up additional functions to manage an editorial review process for the content on a Granicus Open Data site.
+DKAN Workflow is an advanced feature that opens up additional functions to manage an editorial review process for the content on a DKAN site.
 It also adds a new set of user roles and permissions to distribute the work associated with a review process.

 While there are usually only one or two Site Managers maintaining the entire site, content can be added by dozens of different users.
 In some cases the amount of content that needs review and management may be on an order that cannot be done by just one or two people.
-Granicus Open Data Workflow helps ensure quality content by introducing a review process, and it distributes the workload with unique Workflow roles and permissions.
+DKAN Workflow helps ensure quality content by introducing a review process, and it distributes the workload with unique Workflow roles and permissions.

 Special note: This feature is not enabled by default.
-If you are interested in getting Granicus Open Data Workflow, talk with your Granicus implementation consultant.
+If you are interested in getting DKAN Workflow, talk with your Granicus implementation consultant.

 Workflow and the Editorial Process
 ----------------------------------